JasperHG90/MOOCs/README.md

 I mostly work from within vagrant virtual boxes.
 This is convenient for the following reasons:

-1. Vagrant virtual boxes are quickly deployed, populated with software and, if needed, re-deployed
+1. Vagrant virtual boxes are quickly deployed.
+Additionally, they are quickly populated with software.
+If needed, they are quickly re-deployed
 2. They allow for a reproducable approach.
 3. It's easy to install experimental software, and doing so will not affect your primary OS.
 4. They allow for a trial-and-error approaches.